elicia4/networking-notes/cisco-commands.md

 ifconfig
 ```

-To show the default gateway:
+To show the default gateway on Linux:

 ```
 ip route